Daniel Ivankovich

 Daniel Anthony Ivankovich (born November 23, 1963) is an American orthopedic surgeon, humanitarian and blues musician.

 He is best known for his advocacy of the underserved in Chicago's inner city as leader of the Bone Squad, a group of medical professionals who treat the city's uninsured and underinsured.
-He is also the owner of the Preston Bradley Center, a historical site in downtown Chicago.
+He is also the owner of the Preston Bradley Center, a historical site in the Uptown neighborhood of Chicago.

 He is also the medical director and co-founder of OnePatient Global Health Initiative, a nonprofit foundation based in Chicago with a mission "to treat patients... who have musculoskeletal health disorders, regardless of their ability to pay."

 Early life and education

 Ivankovich was born in Zagreb, Croatia, to immigrant physician parents.
-His family defected from the former Yugoslavia and moved to Chicago in 1968, settling in the Edgewater neighborhood on the North Side before moving to the Chicago North Shore suburb Glenview in 1973.

-Ivankovich's father, Anthony D. Ivankovich, is an anesthesiologist, former military doctor, and chairman emeritus of the Department of Anesthesia at Rush University.
+His family defected from the former Yugoslavia and movich, is an anesthesiologist, former military doctor, and chairman emeritus of the Department of Anesthesia at Rush University.
 His mother, Olga Ivankovich, is a primary care doctor and the clinical director of the Rush University Pain Center.